Magnus Böcker

-Magnus Böcker (31 August 1961 – 26 July 2017) was a Swedish businessman and the Executive Chairman of Blibros Capital Partners, an investment company based in Singapore and Stockholm.
-He was also chairman and co-founder of Tryb.
+Magnus Böcker (31 August 1961 – 26 July 2017) was a Swedish businessman.
+He was the CEO of the Singapore Exchange (SGX), the President of Nasdaq, and the CEO of OMX.
+He was also the founder and Executive Chairman of Blibros Capital Partners, an investment company based in Singapore and Stockholm, and the chairman and co-founder of Tryb.

 Professional career

 SGX and OMX

-Böcker was the CEO of the Singapore Exchange (SGX) from 1 December 2009 to 30 June 2015, and previously the President of NASDAQ.
-Prior to that, he played a large role in the creation of OMX, the Nordic exchange and technology group, and the eventual merger of OMX and Nasdaq in 2008.
-He served in various capacities, including CFO, COO and president of the OMX Technology division before he became CEO of OMX in 2003.
+Böcker was the CEO of the Singapore Exchange (SGX) from 1 December 2009 to 30 June 2015 He previously was the president of Nasdaq from 2008 to 2009.
+He played a large role in the creation of OMX, the Nordic exchange and technology group, and the eventual merger of OMX and Nasdaq in 2008, after being the CEO of OMX from 2003 to 2008.
+He worked in various capacities, including CFO, COO and president of the OMX Technology division before he became CEO of OMX in 2003.

 Leadership roles

-Böcker held many past appointments, including Chairman of the Board at Orc Group AB, Chairman of Dustin AB, Chairman of the Diversity Action Committee Singapore, and Board Member of the World Federation of Exchanges, the Mount Sinai Surgery Advisory Board in New York, and Council Member of the Institute of Banking and Finance in Singapore.
+Böcker held many past appointments, including chairman of the board at Orc Group AB, Chairman of Dustin AB, Chairman of the Diversity Action Committee Singapore, and board member of the World Federation of Exchanges, the Mount Sinai Surgery Advisory Board in New York, and Council Member of the Institute of Banking and Finance in Singapore.